deepsatflow/mosaic-tui/README.md

 # MOSAIC TUI

+> **WARNING**: This is mostly for fun.
+None of these methods have been tested in the wetlab.

 This is a needlessly baroque Terminal UI frontend for [mosaic](https://github.com/escalante-bio/mosaic) protein binder design, coupled with a fairly good backend on [Modal](https://modal.com) for distributed GPU compute.

+Also this is wildly against the ethos of `mosaic`: the whole point of `mosaic` is to build your own custom design pipelines for complex design tasks that can be used in minimal notebooks or scripts. but TUIs are fun.

 <p align="center">
   <img src="assets/dashboard.gif" alt="mosaic TUI dashboard" width="800">